singh-man/books/crackingTheCoding/05_bitManipulation.md

 The following operations are very important to know, but do not simply memorize them.
 Memorizing leads to mistakes that  are impossible to recover  from.
 Rather, understand how to implement these methods, so that you can implement these,  and other, bit problems.

-###### Get Bit
+**Get Bit**

 This method shifts 1 over by i bits, creating a value that looks like 00010000.
 By performing an AND with num, we clear all bits other  than the  bit at bit i.
 Finally, we compare that to 0.
 If that new value is not zero, then  bit i must have a 1.
-Otherwise,  biti is a 0.
+Otherwise,  bit i is a 0.

 ```java
 1   boolean  getBit(int num, inti) {